How to Reduce Inflammation Naturally With Supplements

 ü Nuts like Almonds

-ü High-fat fruits: which includes avocados and olives.
+ü High-fat fruits: which include avocados and olives.

 ü Fatty fish: Herring, mackerel, salmon, sardines, and anchovies